 A good way to begin searching databases is to identify key words.
 Key words may be gleaned from the PICO formula used to develop the question [45].
 Alternatively, the entire question may be inputted, but this will likely result in more confused findings.
 Take, for example, the following question: How effective is an eight-week psychoeducational group about healthy eating in improving food choice decision for young mothers (younger than 30 years of age) with young children (younger than 12 years of age) compared to the food choice decisions of mothers on a waiting list?
 Using this question, a social worker might employ search terms such as "food choice," "young adults," and "psychoeducation" or "psychoeducation and healthy eating."
 From there, synonyms may be generated for the terms identified.
-When an article is retrieved, the practitioner can glean other common terminologies, which can provide new ideas on how to search for additional literature.
-Depending on how many results return for a given search, filters may then be used, perhaps further limiting the search by methodology (e.g., clinical trial) or outcome (e.g., weight loss) [8; 70].
+When an article is retrieved, the practitioner can glean other common terminologies, which can provide new ideas on how to search for additional literature [92].
+Depending on how many results return for a given search, filters may then be used, perhaps further limiting the search by methodology (e.g., clinical trial) or outcome (e.g., weight loss) [8; 70: 92].
+If too many articles are found, decisions will need to be made about the criteria used for exclusion and inclusion (e.g., research design, publication date) [93].